 This blessed plot, this earth, this realm, this England.”

-Such extreme nationalist sentiment was unknown in British literature before the reign of Elizabeth I. A century earlier Sir Thomas More had written the book called Utopia, but he did not present Britain as the utopian paradise.
+Such intense nationalist sentiment was unknown in British literature before the reign of Elizabeth I. A century earlier Thomas More had written the book called Utopia, but he did not present Britain as the utopian paradise.
 More’s utopia is located on an imaginary island.
-Queen Elizabeth’s reign can be seen as the fountainhead of British nationalism.